Therapy in Vermont — telehealth meets the wellness state

 Do you take BlueCross BlueShield of Vermont?

 Better Thoughts is out-of-network.
 BCBSVT PPO plans typically reimburse 60–80% of out-of-network therapy fees.
-We provide a monthly superbill you submit to your insurer; our insurance specialist can help check your specific benefits before the first session.
+Email us to request a superbill any time; you submit it through your BCBSVT member portal — see our reimbursement guide at /insurance-reimbursement for direct links and step-by-step instructions.
 Green Mountain Care and Medicaid plans don’t reimburse out-of-network — for those plans, an in-network provider is the more accessible route.

 Get started with Better Thoughts today